Basilica of St. Adalbert (Grand Rapids, Michigan): History

 The Basilica of St. Adalbert traces its beginning to the founding of the Saint Adalbert Aid Society in Grand Rapids, Michigan, in 1872.
 The purpose of the society was to assist new Polish immigrants to Grand Rapids in finding housing and employment.
 It purchased two lots at the corner of Fourth Street and Davis Avenue, NW in 1880, and in June 1881 began construction of a small wooden church.
 Ten years later the frame structure was enlarged.
 In 1892 the society built a large meeting hall for itself, which is still in use.

 Work began on the present church in July 1907.
 The cornerstone was laid on 18 August 1907, and construction continued late into the spring of 1913.
 It was built by the Andrews Brothers Company of Cleveland, Ohio.
 The cost for the building and its furnishings was approximately $150,000.
 The original wooden church was moved to Belmont, Michigan where it became Assumption of the Blessed Virgin Mary Church.
 This church continued to use the frame building until the late 1980s when it erected a new church.

 Pope John Paul II elevated St. Adalbert Church to the status of a minor basilica on 22 August 1979.
 The dedication liturgy was celebrated in conjunction with the centennial of the parish on 16 February 1980.

 The parish has subsequently been merged with St. James Parish, also in Grand Rapids.

 Architecture

 The Romanesque Revival edifice was designed by architect Henry J. Harks of Cleveland, Ohio.
 Architect Chris Vierheilig of Grand Rapids supervised its construction.
 The exterior walls of the basilica are covered in limestone from Sandusky, Ohio and it is trimmed in Bedford limestone.
-The two towers that flank the façade are 134 ft high and the large central dome rises to 150 ft above the ground.
+The two towers that flank the façade are 134 ft high and the large central dome rises to 150 ft above the ground, making it one of the tallest buildings in Grand Rapids.
 The dome reflects Byzantine influence while the facade's large rose window reveals Gothic influence.
 The basilica's stained glass windows were designed by A. Artmaier and created by craftsmen from Munich, Germany.
 Edmund Verlinden designed the altars, pulpit, baptismal font, and confessionals.
 The original communion rail was topped with Georgia marble.
 The pews were crafted by the American Seating Company of Grand Rapids, a nod to the city's large furniture industry.